jjeroam/DGTracker/README.md

         -  Quick navigation to all modules.

 *Note that I used GPT Mentor here to act like my project manager since I don't have any experince in real world web development.

+*Note that I'm also doing this with some help of ChatGPT.